thyagofalconi/pokemonapi/README.md

 * Retry policy
 * Add support for multiple languages
-* Add tests for logging
 * Trigger logger in services
 * Add tests for refit services
 * Fix warnings

 ### Important

-There's a limitation of 5 requests per hour per IP, tests will fail with 429 (Too Many Requests) if limit is reached.
+There's a limitation of 5 requests per hour per IP, tests will fail with HTTP 429 (Too Many Requests) if limit is reached.